 By doing this, you help to solve the problem of personal and unrelated repositories appearing in Gearset’s repository listings.

-In the example above, all repositories in the workspace ‘TeamWorkspace’ will be listed.
+In the example above, only the "teamworkspace" repository will be listed.
 All others will be filtered out.
 You can use full URLs as well as

 * wildcards.
 You can have up to 100 URLs or patterns.